 Both immigration and foreign travel, which for some people may mean returning to their parental home or birthplace, may introduce diseases - some exotic and some more mundane.
 For example:

 - The UK sees over 2,000 cases of malaria a year.
 Many are travellers who failed to take adequate prophylactic medication.
 Malaria is the most common imported tropical disease to the UK.
 Encouraging migrant travellers visiting family and friends to take prophylactic medication should be a priority - any immunity to malaria accrued by growing up in a malarious country is rapidly lost on emigration and second-generation family members will have no immunity.

 Most ethnic groups have poorer health than the White British group.
-There are wide variations in health between different ethnic groups in England and Wales.
+There are wide variations in health between different ethnic classifications in England and Wales.
 Poor health is caused by a wide range of factors, including biological determinants (age, sex, hereditary factors) and wider social determinants such as education, social position, income, local environment and experiences of racism and racial discrimination.
 The social determinants of health are unequally distributed across ethnic groups, leading to unjust and preventable health inequalities.
 For example:

 - Persistent inequalities are seen in the health of Pakistani and Bangladeshi women.
 Their illness rates have both been 10% higher than those of White women in 1991, 2001 and 2011.

 - The White Gypsy or Irish Traveller group has particularly poor health.
 Both men and women have twice the White British rates of limiting long-term illness.